 For distributed TOEs the evaluator shall verify the correct implementation of counting of lost audit data for all TOE components that are supporting this feature according to the description in the TSS.

-FAU_STG.3/LocSpace Action in case of possible audit data loss
+FAU_STG_EXT.3/LocSpace Action in case of possible audit data loss

 This activity should be accomplished in conjunction with the testing of FAU_STG_EXT.1.2 and FAU_STG_EXT.1.3.